Evolution of AI: Rise of Intelligent Machines

 Overview

 Artificial Intelligence (AI) has emerged as one of the most transformative technologies of the 21st century, revolutionizing industries, societies, and economies worldwide.
 Its journey from theoretical concepts to practical applications has been marked by significant milestones, breakthroughs, and challenges.
 Understanding the history and evolution of AI provides invaluable insights into its development, current capabilities, and future potential.
-This article by Academic Block will tell you about History and Evolution of Artificial Intelligence.
+This article by Academic Block will tell you about Evolution and History of AI.

 Early Foundations